Rural Medical Scholars Program

 Rural Medical Scholars maintain peer support group activities, receive collegial support and mentorship from rural practitioners and receive continued administrative contact and support throughout medical training.

-Successful applicants generally have had a minimum 3.3 GPA and a composite MCAT score of 24 or higher with no sub-score below six (a guarantee of consideration for admission).
+Successful applicants generally have had a minimum 3.3 GPA and a MCAT score of 495 or higher.
 Lower grade points are handled on case-by-case basis.

 Provisional acceptance may be granted if an applicant meets all specified requirements except having scored the required minimum on MCAT.